 100.5g — Family Empowerment Scholarship Program

 The Family Empowerment Scholarship (FES) is an income-based program that provides financial assistance towards the cost of an eligible K-12 student attending a private school (F.S.
 1002.39).
-Parents/Guardians who are interested in applying for the FES should contact a state approved scholarship funding organization (SFO) to complete the income verification process.
-State approved SFOs are listed on FL DOE’s web site at http://www.fldoe.org/schools/school-choice/.
-Parents may learn more about these options option for their child by visiting the Florida Department of Education website at www.fldoe.org, the school district website or by calling the district’s Office of School Choice and Charter Schools at 941-927-9000, ext.
-32258.
+House Bill 7045 expanded the Family Empowerment Scholarship Program to include two branches of eligibility, the Family Empowerment Scholarship for Educational Options and the Family Empowerment Scholarship for Students with Disabilities.
+Parents/Guardians who are interested in applying for the FES should contact a state-approved scholarship funding organization (SFO) to complete the income verification process.
+State-approved SFOs are listed on FL DOE’s website at http://www.fldoe.org/schools/school-choice/.
+Parents may learn more about these options for their child by visiting the Florida Department of Education website at www.fldoe.org, the school district website or by calling the district’s Office of School Choice and Charter Schools at 941-927-9000, ext.
+32258

 100.5h — Gardiner Scholarship Program